virocon-organization/virocon/docs/workflow.rst

 environmental variables and the class Contour, which handles contour construction.
 This class diagram was created for virocon version 2.0.0

-Figure 2 shows viroconcom's class diagram.
+Figure 2 shows virocon's class diagram.

 .. figure:: class_diagramm_VC2.png
     :scale: 50 %